aallan/pico-lorawan-circuitpython/README.md

 ## Sending data

+If you're running the code from

 ## Adding a decoder

-We're sending out temperature reading as a byte array
+We're sending out temperature reading as a byte array;

 ```C
 temp = microcontroller.cpu.temperature